 When Can Babies Consume Fennel Seeds?

 There is no specific age for the introduction of fennel seeds.
 Vegetables related to fennel, such as carrots, can be introduced at the age of six months (1).
-You may introduce fennel seeds as a flavoring substance to six-month-olds, who consume various other solids.
+You may introduce fennel seeds as a natural flavoring substance to six-month-olds, who consume various other solids.

 You may give a teaspoon or two of fennel water to babies.
 It will help the infant adjust to fennel’s taste and digestibility.
 Gradually, add fennel powder to different recipes, such as porridge, cereals, soups, and stews.
 Fennel powder enhances a meal’s flavor.